Monday, August 2, 2010

 But she couldn’t hear me anymore.

-It’s been so long since I’ve heard her voice or seen her wrinkled smile but if I need to visit her I do.
-I close my eyes, fling open the porch door and rush inside to visit Gram.
-She's always there.
-I swing on that swing, walk in the violets, and sit at her sunny kitchen table and eat doughnuts with her again.
+It’s been so long since I’ve heard her voice or seen her wrinkled smile but that doesn't mean I don't visit her often.
+I close my eyes and fling open the porch door of the big white house and rush inside to visit my Gram.
+I swing on that swing, walk in the violets and clover, and sit with her at her sunny kitchen table and eat cake doughnuts with her again.

 Love you, Gram.
 Miss you . . . always. ~Your girlie